 To support CCN's PAWS FOR EMPOWERMENT Animal Advocacy Program, you can select the "Donate" button at the top of this webpage, or visit our PAWS GoFundMe

 Established in 2011, the state- and nationally-recognized, award-winning PAWS FOR EMPOWERMENT program employs canine advocates in animal assisted therapy, legal advocacy, and courtroom accompaniment for survivors of intimate partner violence (IPV).
-Canine advocates, Penny and Ari, and feline advocate, Thea, provide sympathetic ears and support to help clients better express their emotions and facilitate healing.
+Canine advocates, Penny, Ari, and Rune, provide sympathetic ears and support to help clients better express their emotions and facilitate healing.

 The PAWS program has evolved into a high successful service offering four distinct components, including:

 Penny, CCN’s first working canine, is a four-pawed, spaniel mix advocate who has a demonstrated commitment to her advocacy work with DV victims.
 Both CCN staff and the movement at-large owe this canine a debt of gratitude for the ground she has traversed in demonstrating how the human-animal bond benefits survivors who are experiencing emotional trauma.
 CCN’s clients have made it abundantly clear, that Penny, by virtue of being a rescued shelter dog, has motivated them toward the reconstruction of their own lives.
 Clients believe that Penny, as a former shelter rescue, has a greater understanding of their needs, particularly since many victims are, themselves, homeless, due to domestic violence.
 From a homeless shelter dog to a canine professional on the national scene, our clients express that if Penny demonstrates such success is possible for a canine, it is also possible for them.